 - Get a business credit card.

 A business credit card helps you separate personal and business expenses.
 A business credit card will also build your company's credit history, which can be useful to raise capital later on.

 Make sure all documents are signed by a representative of your LLC and not by you (or other LLC members) directly.
 This will help separate you from liability incurred by the LLC.

 - Keep your accounting and bookkeeping up to date

 Make sure to sync up your banking and credit card accounts with an accounting software like QuickBooks as soon as you get the chance.
 It’s never too soon to start organizing your business’ finances!

-Step 6: Pick A Stellar New Jersey Location
+Step 6: Choose A Location For your Business

 So you’ve got the bustle-hustle of Jersey City and Newark, then many medium-sized gems like Westfield, Hoboken, and Montclair.
 The coolest part is that under each rock, and within each nook is a little slice of American heritage.
 So how about it though, where in New Jersey do you plan to set up shop?